Reliability in Azure Functions

-This article describes reliability support in Azure Functions and covers both intra-regional resiliency with availability zones and links to information on cross-region resiliency with disaster recovery.
-For a more detailed overview of reliability in Azure, see Azure reliability.
+This article describes reliability support in Azure Functions, and covers both intra-regional resiliency with availability zones and cross-region recovery and business continuity.
+For a more detailed overview of reliability principles in Azure, see Azure reliability.

 Availability zone support for Azure Functions is available on both Premium (Elastic Premium) and Dedicated (App Service) plans.
 This article focuses on zone redundancy support for Premium plans.
 For zone redundancy on Dedicated plans, see Migrate App Service to availability zone support.